Hope is the first step toward recovery.

 Anthony describes his rock bottom as ‘having trap doors’.
 He attempted to get clean and sober a number of times in the next few years but would relapse continuously.
 It was only during his second time at Smarmore Castle that Anthony truly found recovery.
 He now works as a recovery advocate at Smarmore and dedicates his time to helping others overcome addiction.

-Read more about Anthony’s recovery journey in the Irish Independent.
+Read the full article following Anthony’s recovery journey in the Irish Independent.